 All family homes have their own rules and these might be a bit different to what you are used to.
 You won't be able to do everything and anything you want because your foster carers have made a promise to keep you safe.
 Rules are there to make the family home run as smoothly as possible, allowing you to keep safe whilst getting enough rest and nutrition you need to develop physically and healthily.
-Having rules doesn't mean your foster carers don't want you to have fun, because they do.
+Having rules doesn't mean vour foster carers don't want vou to have fun, because they do.
 They just want to keep you safe as well.
+Your foster carer will discuss the family and household rules with you when you first come to live with them.

-If you break one of the rules, it may be necessary for your foster carers to use some form of consequence.
-This may take the form off grounding, telling of, the stopping of leisure activities or additional household chores.
+If you break one of the rules, depending what has happened, it may be necessary for your foster carers to use some form of consequence.
+This may take the form off talking about what went wrong, grounding, the stopping of leisure activities or additional household chores.
+These are just examples and you can discuss and agree the type of consequences that will be used at your placement agreement meeting.